Deploy AWS Lightsail Container Services

 Beyond these examples

-These snippets focus on specific container service features: compute capacity sizing, custom domain mapping with SSL/TLS, and ECR private registry integration.
+These snippets focus on specific container service features: compute capacity sizing, custom domain mapping, and private registry authentication.
 They’re intentionally minimal rather than full container deployments.

-The examples may reference pre-existing infrastructure such as SSL/TLS certificates for custom domains, ECR repositories with container images, and DNS configuration pointing to the service.
-They focus on configuring the service platform rather than deploying containers.
+The examples may reference pre-existing infrastructure such as SSL/TLS certificates for custom domains, ECR repositories for private images, and DNS configuration for domain routing.
+They focus on configuring the service platform rather than deploying actual containers.

 To keep things focused, common container service patterns are omitted, including: